 How to access our services

-If you are interested in our services, please sign up using our online waitlist which is how we manage all expressions of interest in our clinical services.
+If you are interested in our services, please sign up using our online inquiry form which is how we manage all expressions of interest in our clinical services.

 Requesting an initial session